The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Introduction and main results

 induced by a symplectic cobordism $W_+$, followed by the natural map

 induced by the maps $(\mathfrak{I}_j)_*$.
 Here $g$ is the genus of $S$.
-We prove that the map $\Phi_*$ is an isomorphism, and then prove that the maps $(\mathfrak{I}_j)_*$ are isomorphisms for $j\geq 2g$.
-(Strictly speaking, we need to use a ``perturbed'' version of $\lim_{j\to\infty}ECH_j(N)$, as explained in Section~\ref{elimination of elliptic orbits}, and replace the ECH groups by certain periodic Floer homology groups, as explained in Section~\ref{section: periodic Floer homology}.)
+(Strictly speaking, we need to use a ``perturbed'' version of $ECH_j(N)$, as explained in Section~\ref{elimination of elliptic orbits}, and replace the ECH groups by certain periodic Floer homology groups, as explained in Section~\ref{section: periodic Floer homology}.)

+The cobordism $W_+$ is a symplectic fibration with fiber $S$ and monodromy $\hh$ over a Riemann surface with a strip-like end and a cylindrical end, which is biholomorphic to a disk with a puncture at the center and a puncture on the boundary.
+On the boundary of $W_+$ there is a (disconnected) Lagrangian submanifold $\Lambda$ which, over the strip-like end, roughly speaking coincides with the Lagrangians used in the definition of Heegaard Floer homology (restricted to the nontrivial half of the Heegaard splitting).
+Then $\Phi_*$ is defined by counting degree $2g$ $J$-holomorphic multisections of $W_+$ with boundary on $\Lambda$ which converge to generators of the Heegaard Floer complex over the strip-like end and to generators of the ECH complex over the cylindrical end.

+We also define a map $\Psi_*: ECH_{2g}(N) \to \widehat{HF}(-M)$ by counting degree $2g$ $J$-holomorphic multisections of a symplectic cobordism $\overline{W}_-$ obtained by closing all fibers of $W_+$ with a disk and turning it upside down.
+The Lagrangian boundary condition on $\overline{W}_-$ becomes singular, and this leads to many more potential degenerations of $J$-holomorphic sections.
+For this reason, the proof that $\Psi_*$ is defined is the longest and most difficult part of this paper.

+In the next paper \cite{CGH-II} we prove that $\Phi_*$ and $\Psi_*$ are inverses of each other by composing the two cobordisms and degenerating them in a different way.
+The proof that $\Phi_* \circ \Psi_*$ and $\Psi_* \circ \Phi_*$ are the identity is thus reduced to a computation of some relative Gromov-Witten (or relative Gromov-Taubes) invariants.
+Finally we prove that the maps $(\mathfrak{I}_j)_*$ are isomorphisms for $j\geq 2g$ by an argument based on stabilizing the open book decomposition.

-\subsection{Organization of the paper.}
+\subsection{Organization of the paper}

-References from \cite{CGH2} will be written as ``Section II.$x$'' to mean ``Section $x$'' of \cite{CGH2}, for example.
+Papers \cite{CGH-I} and \cite{CGH-II} should be read as a single paper which has been split for practical reasons.
+References from \cite{CGH-II} will be written as ``II.$x$''; for example ``Section II.$x$'' will mean ``Section $x$'' of \cite{CGH-II}.